jefferislab/nblastwwwjb/nblast_desktop.md

 This can produce a distance matrix suitable for hierarchical clustering, which is also implemented in the package.
 These tools are designed as an addon for the [NeuroAnatomy Toolbox (nat)](https://github.com/jefferis/nat) R package, which you must first install.

+## Data

+The source data for the ``nblast`` function includes the reformatted FlyCircuit neurons processed as a dotprops object (dps object).
+To download the data go [here](add link).
+To load the dps object into R follow [these](https://gist.github.com/jefferis/bbaf5d53353b3944c090) commands.

 ## Installation